 The initial deployment was grant-funded.
 But the grant covers hardware — not the ongoing data rights Flock retains, not the subscription costs of future renewals, and not the legal and financial liability if El Paso continues using a vendor under Texas DPS investigation.
 The cost of a data breach or legal challenge could far exceed the original grant.

-Contact Your Representative →Despite concerns from Reps.
+Read more →Despite concerns from Reps.
 Canales and Limón, the council voted against the cancellation proposal.
-The contract still expires May 16 — the fight is not over.
+The renewal that followed on April 28 happened without a second full council vote.

-Read more →Any renewal would be signed under terms that no longer prohibit Flock from selling customer data.
-El Paso residents deserve to read the new terms before council votes.
+Read more →The renewed contract was signed under terms that no longer prohibit Flock from selling customer data.
+El Paso residents deserve to know what the new terms say.